Nils-Eric Fougstedt

 Fougstedt taught music theory and choral conducting at the Sibelius Academy.
 He also was a member of the Swedish Royal Music Academy and received the honorary title of Professor in 1960.
 His compositions included Angoscia (1954), the first Finnish dodecaphonic orchestral work, Trittico sinfonico (1958), and Aurea dicta (1959).

-He is buried in the Hietaniemi Cemetery in Helsinki.
+He died in Helsinki and is buried in the Hietaniemi Cemetery there.